antronerds/r2-tutorials/docs/Did_You_Know.md

 Concepts of R2: did you know..?
 ===========================================
-Did you know... that throughout the R2 manual many tips and tricks are provided in small blocks of text containing practical guidance and theoratical background for the analysis at hand?
+Did you know... that throughout the R2 manual many tips and tricks are provided in small blocksof text containing practical guidance and theoratical background for the analysis at hand?
 These explanetory blocks start with the phrase **"Did you know.."**.
 This chapter aims to centralize the information of the most essential concepts and settings of R2, such that it is easy to integrate these options and understandings in your own analysis.

 Jump to one of the sections: